Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Setting and Notation

-In other words, a) the observed outcomes are the potential outcomes corresponding to the assigned treatment, b) the treatment is assigned independently of everything (thus at random), and c) our counterfactual trial subjects are independent of each other.
+In other words, a) the observed outcomes are the potential outcomes corresponding to the assigned treatment, b) the treatment is assigned independently of observed or unobserved baseline covariates and independently of potential outcomes, and c) our subjects are independent of each other.
 In addition to being independent, we also assume the subjects are identically distributed, i.e., $(X_i, Y_{0,i}, Y_{1,i}) \iid P(X, Y_{0}, Y_{1})$.

-Denote the population average outcomes under each treatment condition $w$ as $\mu_w = \E{Y_w}$.
+We denote the population average outcomes under each treatment condition $w$ as $\mu_w = \E{Y_w}$ and the conditional means as $\mu_w(X) = \E{Y_w|X}$.
 In general, a ``treatment effect'' is any function of these marginal means, i.e. $\tau = r(\mu_0, \mu_1)$, but when we say treatment effect here we specifically mean the difference in means, $\tau = \mu_1 - \mu_0$.

-We also presume access to a historical dataset $(\bm X', \bm Y') \in \mathcal X^{n'} \times \mathcal Y'^{n'}$ containing $n'$ IID observations of baseline covariates $X'$ (note $X' \in \mathcal{X}$, so this represents measurements of the same quantities as $X$ but in a potentially different population) and an outcome $Y'$.
-In general, $Y'$ may or may not be the same as the trial outcome $Y$, and in fact, can even be multidimensional.
-These have some joint distribution $P'(X',Y')$ in the historical population.
-We will see that our best-case scenario is $P(X',Y') = P(X,Y_0)$ so that the historical population is maximally informative about the trial control arm, but the methods we propose still add value even if that relationship is corrupted.

 Finally, we denote the treatment indicators as $W_{1,i} = W_i$ and $W_{0,i} = 1-W_i$ to allow for symmetric notation.
 Let $\pi_{1} = P(W_{1}=1)$ and let $\pi_0 = P(W_{0}=1)$ be the probability that a subject is assigned to the treatment or control arm in the trial, respectively.
 In simple randomized experiments, these are constants that apply to all subjects.